xpack-dev-tools/qemu-arm-xpack/README-PUBLISH.md

 - in a separate browser windows, open [TweetDeck](https://tweetdeck.twitter.com/)
 - using the `@xpack_project` account
-- paste the release name like **xPack OpenOCD v0.10.0-12 released**
+- paste the release name like **xPack QEMU ARM v2.8.0-7.1 released**
 - paste the link to the Github release
 - click the **Tweet** button